th2-net/th2-codec-sailfish/README.md

 ## Codec implementation parameters

 These parameters will be passed to the actual codec implementation to configure its behavior.
-It's possible that a codec might not have any parameters to configure.
-In this case, you can omit adding those parameters.
+It's possible that a codec might not require to configure any parameters.
+In this case, you can ommit adding those parameters.

 The codec implementation parameters should be located in the container's `/home` directory and stored into the file named `codec_config.yml`.
-It has simple key-value format in YAML.
+It has a simple key-value format in YAML.
 ```yaml
 ---
 param1: value1